Samantha Shannon

-Samantha Shannon (born 8 November 1991) is a British author of dystopian and fantasy fiction.
-Her debut novel, The Bone Season, was published in 2013 and is the first of a seven-book series.
+Samantha Shannon-Jones (born 8 November 1991) is a British author of queer dystopian and fantasy fiction.
+Her debut novel, The Bone Season, was published in 2013, and is the first of a seven-book series.
+Shannon's first novel outside of The Bone Season, The Priory of the Orange Tree, was one of Bloomsbury's bestselling books of 2022 and has sold over a million copies to date.

 Life and career

-Shannon was born in Hammersmith, London in November 1991 and grew up in Ruislip.
+Shannon was born in Hammersmith, London, in November 1991 and grew up in Ruislip.
 She first began writing at the age of fifteen, when she wrote her first novel, Aurora, which remains unpublished.
 Shannon studied English Language and Literature at St Anne's College, Oxford and graduated in 2013.
 She is of Irish descent on her father's side, her ancestors emigrating to England from County Roscommon.

 The Bone Season

 In 2012, she signed a six-figure book deal with Bloomsbury Publishing, who bid following the London Book Fair, to publish the first three books in a seven-book series, beginning with The Bone Season.
 Set in 2059, it follows Paige Mahoney, a "dreamwalker" resisting the Republic of Scion, which has led an oppressive campaign against clairvoyants for two centuries.
 Following its publication, Shannon was compared favourably to J. K. Rowling.

 Film and TV rights to The Bone Season were first optioned by The Imaginarium Studios in November 2012, with Andy Serkis slated to produce, and by British production company Lunar Park in 2019.